-The rocky mountain goat is an ungulate artiodactyl mammal of the Bovidae family, but in fact; it is not a real goat.
+The rocky mountain goat is an ungulate artiodactyl mammal of the bovidae family, but it is not in fact a real goat.
 It comes from a line of ancestors of sheep and goats approaching another singular species: the musk ox.
-Among this line, it is the most resistant species to the cold.
+Of the members of this group, it is the species which is the most resistant to the cold.

 Weight: between 100 and 125 kg

 Adapted to life on steep cliffs, it is a slow and methodical climber.
-Males and females have short, curved, dagger-shaped horns that can inflict serious injury on rare but violent fights.
+Males and females have short, curved, dagger-shaped horns that can inflict serious injury during rare but violent fights.